 - Although most modern NLEs and DAWs support 32-bit floating point wav files, it is recommended to liaise with post-production to ensure they meet their workflow criteria. - Continue to gain stage as you normally would when recording 24-bit. - It is recommended to enable limiters on ISO channels to prevent clipping in their pre and post fade paths into the fixed bit mix busses (L, R, B1, B2) and outputs.
 Even with limiters enabled, 32-bit floating point ISO tracks are still recorded limiter-free. - Warning: the HP output may still clip when monitoring >0dBFS signals.

-Pre-roll Time
+Pre-roll

-Selects the amount of Pre-roll recording.
+Time Selects the amount of Pre-roll recording.
 Adjustable in 1 second increments.
-[0\-10 s.]
-Higher sampling rates reduce the maximum allowed Pre-roll, 2 seconds is available at 192 kHz.
+0 s [0-10 s]

 Post-roll Time